False Flag Operations in U.S. History

 As terrorists increasingly recruit U.S. citizens, the government needs to constantly balance Americans' civil rights and privacy with the need to keep people safe, said Homeland Security Secretary Janet Napolitano.

-as homegrown terrorists have used the Internet to reach out to extremists abroad for inspiration and training.
+But finding that balance has become more complex as homegrown terrorists have used the Internet to reach out to extremists abroad for inspiration and training.
 Those contacts have spurred a recent rash of U.S.-based terror plots and incidents.

 "The First Amendment protects radical opinions, but we need the legal tools to do things like monitor the recruitment of terrorists via the Internet," Napolitano told a gathering of the American Constitution Society for Law and Policy.